mgoddard/crdb-embeddings/README.md

 ## Rebuild the K-Means model

 **Caveat:** If your data set is small, the default model will perform better.
+For now, if you perform this step and want to roll back to the default model, perform the actions listed under "Rollback to bootstrap model", below.

 This takes a while (the `TRAIN_FRACTION` value affects the time).